asching7108/sudokuGenerator/README.md

 # Sudoku Generator

-This program generates random Sudoku puzzles of different difficulty levels base on the methodology from [this article](https://dlbeer.co.nz/articles/sudoku.html).
+This is a Java program that generates random Sudoku puzzles of different difficulty levels base on the methodology from [this article](https://dlbeer.co.nz/articles/sudoku.html).
 It also provides connection and insertion methods to the postgresQL database for a full stack Sudoku game project.

 ## Links to and screenshot of full stack project